 Go Karting with Bowser: A lot of (alleged) war criminals who were former enemies became close friends in Hague custody.
 In fact, the Hague has been often referred as the "Last Bastion of Brotherhood and Unity".

 Improvised Weapon : Croatia and Bosnia were woefully unequipped when the Serbian offensives started, so they had to resort to this very often.
 A notable example was Croatia having so few combat-capable planes that it had to resort to making makeshift bombers out of Antonov An-2 cropdusters.
 Shockingly, itworked!
 Using these flying technicals, the Croats were able to take out quite a lot of Serbian fortifications, armoured vehicles and camps around Vukovar, at least partially alleviating the city from the ongoing siege.
 Bosnia was in an even worse position concerning military equipment : The unconquered territory had virtually no meaningful air force left, the armoured vehicles were mostly obsolete and both the regular and irregular infantry had to be stretched to near breaking point to just hold at least a part of the long front line that sliced the country into very uneven parts.
 Unsurprisingly, this desperation and hunger for better weaponry caused a lot of Break Out the Museum Piece moments - with one notable case being preserved WWII era armoured cars being refitted with modern weaponry◊ and sent to the front.
-Croatia eventually built up a proper army thanks to foreign aid and some emergency purchases by the second half of the war.
+Croatia eventually built up a proper army thanks to foreign aid and some emergency purchases by the second half of the war, and created what's now a well-regarded arms industry out of practically nothing.
 Bosnia was less fortunate in this regard.

 La Résistance: In practice: everyone (or no one, depending on how you look at it,) even though Bosnia, Croatia, Slovenia and a diminished Yugoslavia were internationally recognized countries throughout the war.